 About Project SEARCH

-Norman’s Project SEARCH Academy will mark the end of its third year with the graduation of six students.
+Norman’s Project SEARCH Academy will mark the end of its eighth year with the graduation of four students.
 The program, which aims to provide integrated and competitive employment opportunities for students with disabilities, provides workplace training through non-paid internships for students between 18 and 21 years of age.
-Twenty students have completed the program since its inception in 2015.
+Forty students have completed the program since its inception in 2015.

 The hospitality industry offers a wide variety of occupations within one building and students leave with a wide range of job skills and experience.
 At the conclusion of the program, students have completed high school and are often successful at securing sustainable employment.

 Sara Newsome (instructor): "We are incredibly grateful for our partnership with Embassy Suites by Hilton.
 They are a wonderful host business and truly care about the success of this program.
 Project SEARCH has provided students and families an impactful experience by providing instruction in self-advocacy, integrity, and responsibility all while mastering vocational tasks around the hotel.
 Our goal is to help our interns achieve their maximum potential."